 The principle of commitment also functions because, as humans, we frequently adopt mental shortcuts to speed up our decision-making.

 We make so manydecisions every day that we will try to limit the number of decisions made.
 We do this by referring to past decisions as a guide.

 Hence, this is in line with Cialdini’s take on consistency:

 “…the desire to be consistent with what we’ve already done.
 If you see yourself doing something, it’s only in keeping with what you’ve already done, to do something that is likewise congruent with those actions.
 We like to be consistent.”

 When you make decisions, you often compare and contrast the decision item with a reference object.
-If you lift two objects – a heavy one first, then a light one – you will most likely estimate the weight of the second one to be less than if you lifted it alone.
+Consider two objects, one heavy and the other light.
+If you lift the heavier one first, you’ll probably estimate that the second object weighs less than the first.

 The power of contrast strategy utilizes the fact that we are hardwired to look for differences between things.
 It is based on the perception that the items or events happen one right after the other.

 Timing is very important when using the power of contrast.
 It loses impact if the two contrasting items are not presented together.